Voting starts in March for the Drupal Association Board election.

 Clicking the "Edit" tab places the page into edit mode.

-While in edit mode, editable items are pulled into the foreground while the rest of the page fades to the background.
+While in quick edit mode, editable items are pulled into the foreground while the rest of the page fades to the background.
 Clicking into a field launches a field editing dialog.
 The dialog pulls from Drupal’s Field API and maintains access and text formatter conditions.

 Changes are saved asynchronously when the save button on the field edit dialog is clicked.

 Effort has been given to visual as well as the aural UI.
-Edit DOM components are marked up with ARIA roles, states and properties to inform a screen reader user of the application’s state.
+Quick Edit DOM components are marked up with ARIA roles, states and properties to inform a screen reader user of the application’s state.
 Major state changes are announced by an ARIA Live region with messages like: